PierceXiao413/PierceXiao413.github.io/index.md

    - Manage vector registers in different ways, such as 4x4, 16x4 and 8x8.

-   - Tune instructions order.
+   - Tune instructions order to achieve better CPU pipeline.

-   - **Optimizing Effect**: SGEMM, DGEMM, CGEMM, ZGEMM achieve 94.2%, 04.3%, 87.6%, 95.4% of theoretical peak performance.
+   - **Optimizing Effect**: SGEMM, DGEMM, CGEMM, ZGEMM achieve 94.2%, 84.3%, 87.6%, 95.4% of theoretical peak performance.

+- AutoFFT: A high-performance template-based FFT auto-generation framework (July.2017-July.2019)

+   - **Role**: Main Participant

+   - Contribute to optimize some specific radix-butterfly SIMD-assembly Kernel on ARM CPUs.

+   - Contribute all Real numbered FFT implementations

+- High-performance GPU SIFT (July.2017-Sept.2019)

+   - **Role**: Participant

+   - Contribute to some algorithms discussions.

+- Virtual machine placement based on cluster-based genetic algorithm (Oct.2015-July.2016)

+   - **Role**: Core designer and developer

+   - Design whole algorithms and experiments

+- Full-time Software engineer at Alibaba Cloud (July.2020-Now)

+   - Design and implement adaptive distributed aggregation algorithm(hahs or sort) depending on data runtime statistical characteristics (1.1x~1.2x speedup in average for all job end to end time).

+   - Design and implement hash-based distributed distinct aggregation (2~50x speedup in average for all jobs end to end time)

+   - Design and implement high performance vectorization implementation of 30 kinds of aggregate functions (around 2x speedup in average for all aggregation computations is achieved).

+   - Optimize no-group by key aggregate function with Loop unrolling and SIMD (effective for numercial aggregate, 2~3 speedup for aggregation computations is achieved).

+   - Design and implement row-stores for hashset randomly written operations.

 # INTERNSHIPS